MchainNetwork/cosmos-awesome/README.md

 ### dApps

 - [Teritori](https://teritori.com/) - The super dApp for unstoppable organizations, enabling resilient and transparent communication and interaction for organizations.

+### Decentralized Carbon Offsetting

+- [Altered Carbon](https://alteredcarbon.earth/) - A decentralized platform for the discovery, acquisition, and consumption of Voluntary Emissions Reductions, aiming to provide frictionless market access for carbon reducing projects.
+The platform is building an AMM and token launchpad for CRPs to lower transaction costs and enhance transparency in the carbon credit market.

+### Decentralized Computing

+- [CUDOS](https://www.cudos.org/) - A decentralized computing platform enabling the sharing of the world's computational power.
+The Cudos Foundation is dedicated to fostering the growth of the Cudos ecosystem, serving as a support hub for projects, developers, and community members.

 ### Decentralized Data Markets